GoogleCloudPlatform/core-solution-services/components/authentication/README.md

 3. Update `src/utils/Appconfig.ts` to include the name of the new provider in `authProviders` field.

 4. Update `src/navigation/SignInForm.tsx`.
 Add code to render the new provider sign in and to submit it.

+5. Add to AUTHORIZED_DOMAIN environment variable the new email domain.